ARCadete21/Capstone-Project/README.md

 Finally, to run the Streamlit app: go inside the terminal, and open the [`Website`](Website) folder  (which is inside the capstone folder/repository).
 When that is done, run the following command `streamlit run main.py`.

-<a name="chat_int"></a>
-### How to interact with our chatbot
-Our chatbot is capable of handling different formats of inputs.
-However, in order to obtain the most correct result the following structure of inputs shall be followed (the format presented will be "question that the chatbot will ask" | "your answer format"):
-- Date | YYYY-MM-DD (e.g.: 2024-01-07)
-- Time | HH:MM:SS (e.g.: 10:30:00)
-- Email | Needs to be in email format, but other than that it does not have restrictions (e.g.: doc.it.right.cp@gmail.com)
-- Doctor | The name needs to be correctly written - the names of the available doctors can be seen in the schedule tab of our chatbot application (e.g.: Dr. José Dias).
-- Parking Spot | `Yes` or `No` answers only
-- Special Requests | Either `No` or state any special request that you desire (e.g.: "I want a wheelchair")
-- Payment in Advance | Integer Number between 0 and 100

-The results of the predictive model for each appointment can be verified in the event scheduled in the clinic's calendar.
-Furthermore, they are also stored at Doc-IT-Right's database (along with the patient's personal information and the remaining appointment data).

 Afterwards, you can have fun interacting on our website alongside our F1 Pilot.